-When Gov. Bilbo was shown the above dispatch and asked what action, if any, he intended to take to prevent the affair, he said:
+When Gov. Bilbo was shown the bove dispatch and asked what action, if any, he intended to take to prevent the affair, he said:

-'I am powerless to prevent it.'W have guns for state militia, bu no men.
-It is impossible to sen troops to the scene for the obvic is reason that we have no troops for the lynching has now been fixed for five p. m.
+'I am powerless to prevent it.
+W. have guns for state militia, bu no men.
+It is impossible to sent troops to the scene for the obvic is reason that we have no 170005 ral days ago, anticipating mit.

+for the lynching has now been fixed for five p. m.